A320Peter/wzz-aims-extractor/README.md

 # WiZZ-AIMS-eXtractor
-This utility is for downloading and converting your logbook data from WiZZ Air AIMS to a CSV file that can be imported to electronic logbooks (eg. mccPILOTLOG).
+This utility is for downloading and converting your logbook data from WiZZ Air AIMS to a CSV file that can be imported to electronic logbooks (eg. mccPILOTLOG or LogTen).

 I wrote this tool as an experiment for my own interest.
 I share the code as I have received a lots of request.
 By downloading the script you fully agree with the Acceptable Usage Policy and Security Overview.